Vaccine Revolt

 The Vaccine Revolt (Revolta da Vacina) was a popular riot that took place between 10 and 16 November 1904 in the city of Rio de Janeiro, then the capital of Brazil.
 Its immediate pretext was a law that made vaccination against smallpox compulsory, but it is also associated with deeper causes, such as the urban reforms being carried out by mayor Pereira Passos and the sanitation campaigns led by physician Oswaldo Cruz.

-At the beginning of the 20th century, the urban planning of the city of Rio de Janeiro, inherited from the colonial period and the Empire, no longer matched its status as a capital and center of economic activities.
+At the beginning of the 20th century, the urban planning of the city of Rio de Janeiro, inherited from a colonial period and the Brazilian Empire, no longer matched its status as a capital and center of economic activities.
 In addition, the city suffered from serious public health problems.
 Diseases such as smallpox, bubonic plague and yellow fever ravaged the population and worried the authorities.
 In order to modernize the city and control such epidemics, president Rodrigues Alves initiated a series of urban and sanitary reforms that changed the city's geography and the daily life of its population.
 The architectural changes in the city were the responsibility of engineer Pereira Passos, appointed mayor of the then Federal District.
 Streets were widened, tenements were destroyed and the poor were removed from their former homes.
-Doctor Oswaldo Cruz, who took over the General Directorate of Public Health in 1903, was responsible for the sanitation campaign in the city, which aimed to eradicate yellow fever, bubonic plague and smallpox.
+Doctor Oswaldo Cruz, who took over the General Directorate of Public Health in 1903, was responsible for the sanitation campaign in the city, which aimed to eradicate epidemics.
 To this end, in June 1904, the government proposed a law that made vaccinatation mandatory.
 The law generated heated debates between legislators and the population, and, despite a strong opposition campaign, was approved on 31 October.